Fanat1ck1/calculator/README.md

 # How to run
 If you want to run via .cs:
 1. Open new terminal (Terminal -> New Terminal)
-2. type the command: dotnet run
+2. Type the command: dotnet run